andrewsingleton2/andrewsingleton2/README.md

 ## Hello!
 I'm Andrew 👋
 - 💻 An IT/security enthusiast.
 I have a strong interest in Cybersecurity, Cloud Security, Application Security
-- 📚✏️ Currently learning SQL, and aiming to learn Python and C++!
+- 📚✏️ Currently learning SQL, and aiming to learn Python Automation!
 - 📫 Reach me at andrew.j.singleton@proton.me

 Skills: